 A small introduction into fractals

-Below you can see two structures where one represents a "correct" fractal, the other one represents an "incorrect" fractal.
+Below you can see two visual structures where one represents a "correct" fractal, the other one represents an "incorrect" fractal.

-If you look at the left picture, you can see that the structure is the same in every level.
+If you look at the left picture, you can see that the structure is the same on every level.
 This is a fractal!.
 All fractals are build up on a repeating structure.
+They are self-similar.

 If you look at the right picture, you can see that the structure on the last level differs from the previous ones.
 Therefore, this one is not a fractal!
 An earlier level is represented by bigger symbols and a later level has smaller symbols.